gaeaecology/GAEA-headless/README.md

-# Headless wallet for Byteball network
+# Headless wallet for GAEA network

-This is a headless alternative of the [GUI wallet](../../../byteball) for Byteball network.
+This is a headless alternative of the [GUI wallet](../../../GAEA) for GAEA network.
 It is designed for an always-online deployment on a server.

 ## Install